info-aliahmadi/Hydra.React/README.md

 - src/config.js: Contains configuration variables such as API endpoints, Authentication and Authorization Storage Types and names, or any other environment-specific settings.

 ## Usage

-This project provides a starting point for building a React application with authentication and authorization features.
-Here are a few guidelines on how to use and extend it:

-- Authentication and Authorization: The project already includes a basic authentication and authorization system.
-You can customize it or extend it to fit your specific requirements.
-Look into the `src/modules/auth/services` folder to modify the authentication flow and user permissions.

-- Dashboard Theme: The project comes with a pre-built dashboard theme [Mantis Free React Material UI Dashboard Template](https://github.com/codedthemes/mantis-free-react-admin-template) free version.
-You can modify the styling and layout by editing the files in the `src/themes` folder.
-Feel free to add additional components or modify existing ones to match your desired design.

-- Adding New Features: To add new features to the project, follow these general steps:

 -- Create a new folder in `src/modules` folder and follow like other modules.
 -- Define the necessary routes in the `src/modules/YOUR_MODULE/routes` folder.